 If medical conditions such as diabetes or high blood pressure are causing swollen feet, working closely with a podiatrist will help ensure that these conditions are monitored closely and treated properly.
 If left untreated, more serious complications, such as the spread of infection, loss of mobility, permanent damage, or amputation, could occur.

-If you have concerns about swollen feet, contact Alliance Foot & Ankle Specialists for a consultation today.
+If you have concerns about swollen feet in Tarrant County, contact Alliance Foot & Ankle Specialists for a consultation today.
 We can evaluate your condition, determine why your feet are swollen, and create a treatment plan based on your specific needs.
 To request an appointment, contact our Grapevine or Keller offices by filling out our convenient contact form online or by calling our office at 817-481-4000.